beNative/docforge/docs/FUNCTIONAL_MANUAL.md

 ### AI-Powered Refinement

-Clicking the **Refine with AI** (sparkles) button in the editor toolbar sends your current prompt to your configured local LLM.
+Clicking the **Refine with AI** (sparkles) button in the editor toolbar sends your current document content to your configured local LLM.
 The AI's task is not to *answer* the prompt, but to *improve* it.
 A modal will appear with the suggested refinement, which you can then accept or discard.

 ### Using Templates

 Templates are useful for prompts you create often.

 - **Create a Template:** Use the "New Template" button in the sidebar.
 In the template editor, use `{{variable_name}}` syntax to define placeholders.
 - **Create from Template:** Click the "New from Template..." button at the bottom of the sidebar.
 A modal will appear allowing you to select a template and fill in the values for its variables.
-This will generate a new prompt with the content filled in.
+This will generate a new document with the content filled in.

 ### Version History

-DocForge automatically saves a snapshot of your prompt's content every time you make a significant change.
+DocForge allows you to maintain a complete history of your document's content.
+- **Saving a Version:** A new version is created only when you click the **Save Version** (disk) icon in the editor's toolbar.
+This gives you full control over when a snapshot is recorded.
-- Click the **History** icon in the editor toolbar to open the history view.
+- **Viewing History:** Click the **History** icon in the editor toolbar to open the history view.
+- **Managing History:**
-- Here, you can select any previous version and see a "diff" comparing it to the version before it.
+    - In the history view, you can select any previous version to see a "diff" comparing it to the version before it.
-- You can copy content from an old version or restore the entire prompt to that state.
+    - You can copy content from an old version or restore the entire document to that state.
+    - You can select one or more old versions using the checkboxes and delete them permanently.

 ---